dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-19-on-chain-zaps.md

 - No setup required for on-chain, less friction for users
 - We have already built it and it works, so why not give users the option

-As I've mentioned in the long back-and-forth thread with Vitor, I am not against the *spirit* of the idea.
+As I've mentioned in the [long back-and-forth thread][vitor-thread] with Vitor, I am not against the *spirit* of the idea.
 I think that every npub should be able to send and receive money with as little friction as possible, and have always been an advocate for things like [npub.cash][npub-cash] & nutzaps ([NIP-60][nip-60]/[NIP-61][nip-61]).